odpi/egeria-docs/site/docs/services/omvs/index.md

 ## Configuring an OMVS

-The [administration services](/services/admin-services/overview) provide the ability to [configure, start and stop a View Server](/guides/admin/servers/configuring-a-view-server).
+The [administration services](/services/admin-services/overview) provide the ability to [configure a View Server](/guides/admin/servers/by-server-type/configuring-a-view-server).